Table support in RCSS is similar to that of the CSS tables specification. There are some enhancements and differences, the main ones being as follows.

 Table height algorithm

-The table height is determined by the sum of the height of all its rows, in addition to vertical spacing such as row-gap, row margins, and table padding.
+The table height is determined by the sum of the height of all its rows, in addition to vertical spacing, including row-gap, row margins, and table padding.

 Each row has their height determined as follows: